8ch32bit/MockSignal/README.md

-# MockSignalLUA
+# MockSignal
-### A Lua module that emulates RBXScriptSignal instances, indended to be the fastest RBXScriptSignal implementation.
-This module is cross-compatible with both client and server contexts
+### A Luau module that emulates RBXScriptSignal instances (minus parallel connects), indended to be the fastest RBXScriptSignal implementation